Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 els.output = document.querySelector('#output');
 ```

-Ultimately, we want to have a function we can pass a message to, which writes to our `Output`:
+Ultimately, we want to have a function we can pass a message to, which writes to our `Output`, as described:

 - Receives text as an argument
 - Updates the element text content by adding a new line of text